dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/unstructured-data.md

 ## Accessing the raw JSON

-It is possible to access the properties that are not tracked by EF Core through a special property in [shadow-state](xref:core/modeling/shadow-properties) named `"__jObject"` that contains a `JObject` representing the data recieved from the store and data that will be stored:
+It is possible to access the properties that are not tracked by EF Core through a special property in [shadow-state](xref:core/modeling/shadow-properties) named `"__jObject"` that contains a `JObject` representing the data received from the store and data that will be stored:

 [!code-csharp[Unmapped](../../../../samples/core/Cosmos/UnstructuredData/Sample.cs?highlight=23,24&name=Unmapped)]